emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

    If you take a look in the [DEV/Infrastructure](https://github.com/emcnicholas/Cisco_Cloud_Native_Security_Workshop/tree/main/DEV/Infrastructure) directory you will only see **`main.tf`** and **`variables.tf`** files.
-Where is all the other code we used in the Lab_Build directory?
+Where is all the other code?
    Well let's take a look at the [main.tf](https://github.com/emcnicholas/Cisco_Cloud_Native_Security_Workshop/blob/main/DEV/Infrastructure/main.tf) file.
 Because we will be using the same infrastructure code in the Dev and Prod environments, we have built a module.
 Think of a module like a function, which is repeatable code we can use over and over again.
-If we need to make changes to the module, it would make changes to both the Dev and Prod environments, which is what we want.
+If we need to make changes to the module, changes would be applied to both the Dev and Prod environments, which is what we want.

    ```
    module "Infrastructure" {